US To Reopen Borders To Vaccinated Travelers Nov 8 - UrduPoint

 US To Reopen Borders To Vaccinated Travelers Nov 8

-The decision to ease restrictions was "guided by public health, stringent and consistent," said White House assistant press secretary Kevin Munoz in a tweet announcing the new policy.
+The decision to ease restrictions was "guided by public health, stringent and consistent," said White House assistant press secretary Kevin Munoz in a tweet on Friday announcing the new policy.

 He said the "announcement and date applies to both international air travel and land travel."
 The new policy was quickly hailed by the European Union's ambassador in the US, Stavros Lambrinidis, who called it "important and very welcome news" and said in a Twitter post that more details were expected to follow.